How to Start a Business in Japan

 Step 1: A Business Plan

 The first step in setting up a company in Japan is to prepare a detailed business plan.
 This document outlines what your business does, how it will operate, and the strategies that will drive its success.
-A business plan serves as an essential foundation for entrepreneurs preparing to start a new venture in Japan.
+A business plan serves as an essential foundation for entrepreneurs preparing to start a new business in Japan.

-Note 1: Company name
+Note 2: Company name

 You may choose any business name you like, but it must clearly indicate the type of company structure.
 For example: [Company Name] Kabushiki-Gaisha